-Term Definition Performance Category (Sika SPM Methodology) Set of criteria under which the product is evaluated to assess its performance.
-Performance Evaluation (Sika SPM Methodology) The third step of an SPM Evaluation involves the detailed assessment of a product against the Performance Categories of Sika's SPM Methodology.
-Portfolio Sustainability Assessment (PSA) (WBCSD) Framework for chemicals companies to develop portfolio sustainability management methodologies and processes.
-Product Classification (Sika SPM Methodology) The final step of an SPM Evaluation involves the determination of a product's classification along the axes of Performance and Sustainability.
-Product Technology Application Combination (PTAC) (Sika SPM Methodology) Unique combination of market segment (application), product family brand name, and product technology - the unit of the SPM Evaluation.
+Definition A Sika solution that meets the SPM Methodology requirements and is classified (based on the SPM Profile) in Cluster A. The solution can be externally promoted under the SPM marketing concept with the additional branding as "More Performance - More Sustainable".
+Set of criteria under which the product is evaluated to assess its performance.
+The third step of an SPM Evaluation involves the detailed assessment of a product against the Performance Categories of Sika's SPM Methodology.
+Framework for chemicals companies to develop portfolio sustainability management methodologies and processes.
+The final step of an SPM Evaluation involves the determination of a product's classification along the axes of Performance and Sustainability.
+Unique combination of market segment (application), product family brand name, and product technology - the unit of the SPM Evaluation.
 All products within the same PTAC are part of the same portfolio.
-Segmentation (Sika SPM Methodology) The first step of an SPM Evaluation which involves the allocation of a given product within a defined PTAC.
-Solution (Sika SPM Methodology) A Sika product or system.
-SPM Methodology (Sika SPM Methodology) Sustainability Portfolio Management, the methodology used by Sika to evaluate, classify, and market its products in defined market segments in terms of both performance and sustainability.
-Internal Reference Product (Sika SPM Methodology) The best-selling Sika product within a given market segment (PTAC).
-Sustainable (ISO 14021, chapter 7.16) Self-declared and unqualified claims of "sustainable" and "sustainability" shall not be used.
+The first step of an SPM Evaluation which involves the allocation of a given product within a defined PTAC.
+A Sika product or system.
+Sustainability Portfolio Management, the methodology used by Sika to evaluate, classify, and market its products in defined market segments in terms of both performance and sustainability.
+The best-selling Sika product within a given market segment (PTAC).
+Self-declared and unqualified claims of "sustainable" and "sustainability" shall not be used.
 When using a qualified claim of "sustainable", any portion of that claim shall conform to the SPM Methodology and/or the corresponding Sustainability Category and ISO 14021.
-Sustainability Category (Sika SPM Methodology) Set of criteria under which the product is evaluated to assess its sustainability profile.
-Sustainability Evaluation (Sika SPM Methodology) The second step of an SPM Evaluation which involves the detailed assessment of a product against the twelve Sustainability Categories of Sika's SPM Methodology.
-Sustainable Solution (Sika SPM Methodology) A Sika solution that meets the SPM Methodology requirements and is classified (based on the SPM Profile) in Clusters A, B, or C.
+Set of criteria under which the product is evaluated to assess its sustainability profile.
+The second step of an SPM Evaluation which involves the detailed assessment of a product against the twelve Sustainability Categories of Sika's SPM Methodology.
+A Sika solution that meets the SPM Methodology requirements and is classified (based on the SPM Profile) in Clusters A, B, or C.